 - see flashing lights

-- sudden, intense emotion (such as fear)
+- feel a sudden, intense emotion (such as fear)

-How Are Focal Aware Seizures Diagnosed?
+How are Generalized Tonic-Clonic Seizures Diagnosed?

 If your child had a seizure, the doctor probably will want you to see a pediatric neurologist (a doctor who treats brain, spine, and nervous system problems).
 The neurologist will ask questions about what happened during the seizure and do an exam.